-Possible liability for The transfers of receivables from CNH Capital America LLC to us and third party claims from us to each trust are intended to reduce the possibility that cash flows from the receivables will be subject to claims other than the rights of payment delays or investors in the securities issued by the trust and of the parties to the applicable transaction agreements.
+Possible liability for third party claims may cause payment delays or losses.
+The transfers of receivables from CNH Industrial Capital America LLC to us and from us to each trust are intended to reduce the possibility that cash flows from the receivables will be subject to claims other than the rights of investors in the securities issued by the trust and of the parties to the applicable transaction agreements.
 However, if applicable federal or state consumer protection laws are violated, a trust could be liable to the obligor, as an assignee of any of the affected receivables.
 Under the related transaction agreements, we must repurchase any affected receivable from the trust.
 If we fail for any reason to perform our repurchase obligation, you could experience delays or reductions in payments on your notes as a result of any liabilities imposed upon your trust.